phizzl3/Quick-Rsync-Archive/README.md

 A small script to quickly generate an archive command for Rsync.
 Gets source directory and target directory via drag-and-drop.
 Archives source directory and its contents into target directory.

+Written for MacOS, but should also work on Linux.